gitkraken/vscode-gitlens/README.md

 [GitLens](https://gitkraken.com/gitlens?utm_source=gitlens-extension&utm_medium=in-app-links&utm_campaign=gitlens-logo-links 'Learn more about GitLens') is a powerful [open-source](https://github.com/gitkraken/vscode-gitlens 'Open GitLens on GitHub') extension for [Visual Studio Code](https://code.visualstudio.com) built and maintained by GitKraken.

-**GitLens Community** is a **free** extension that enables you to instantly understand how code changed and by whom through in-editor blame annotations, hovers, CodeLens, and more.
+- **GitLens Community** is the **free** extension that enables to you track code changes and who made them, with features like in-editor blame annotations, hovers, CodeLens, and more.
+All while seamlessly integrating within VS Code and fully customizable to your environment.

-**GitLens Pro** unlocks further workflow efficiencies and reduces context switching byleveling up GitLens Community with rich workflows and features - all thoughtfully integrated into VS Code and fully customizeable with your environment.
+- **GitLens Pro** unlocks new workflows and features that enable you to accelerate PR workflows, action interactive Git visuals, and, reduce context switching.
+You can trial GitLens Pro for free after installing GitLens Community.
 ## Getting Started

+Install GitLens Community by clicking `Install` on the banner above, or from the Extensions side bar in VS Code by searching for GitLens.

 <p>
   <a title="Watch the GitLens Getting Started video" href="https://www.youtube.com/watch?v=UQPb73Zz9qk"><img src="https://raw.githubusercontent.com/gitkraken/vscode-gitlens/main/images/docs/get-started-video.png" alt="Watch the GitLens Getting Started video" /></a>
 </p>

-Install GitLens by clicking `Install` on the banner above, or from the Extensions side bar in VS Code by searching for GitLens.

-You'll have full access to GitLens Community, and can test out GitLens Pro for free as well.
+- You'll have full access to GitLens Community, and can test out GitLens Pro for free as well.

-Use `Switch to Pre-Release Version` on the extension banner to be the first to experience new features.
+- Use `Switch to Pre-Release Version` on the extension banner to be the first to experience new features.

-## Is GitLens Free?
+## GitLens Community and GitLens Pro

-**Yes - **GitLens Community is free** and enables you to leverage our flagship blame, hovers, and CodeLens. _____ ___[more benefits here] --__ __ ____
+**Once you install GitLens, you'll have access to **GitLens Community**, our free extension that enables you to leverage our flagship in-editor blame annotations, hovers, and CodeLens. _____ ___[more benefits here] --__ __ ____

-**GitLens Pro** unlocks further capabilities with features that accelerates PR workflows, provides actionable visualized code history views, and much more.
-Test out GitLens Pro for free or purchase Pro through a GitKraken account [a paid plan](https://www.gitkraken.com/gitlens/pricing), which is required for privately-hosted repos.
-(https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc

-GitLens Pro:
+**GitLens Pro** unlocks further features and workflows that enable you to:

-- Accelerate PR reviews in a clean, actionable PR hub with GitLens Pro’s flagship Launchpad.
+- Accelerate PR reviews in a clean, actionable PR hub with GitLens Pro’s Launchpad.
-- Understand your code history with an interactive Git visuals that enable you to action git commands and search within your Commit Graph.
+- Execute Git commands directly from actionable visuals like the Commit Graph.
+Much more than a visual graph, interact and search within your Commit Graph.
-- Streamline collaboration through a suite of rich features that integrate seamlessly within VS Code.
-All customizable to adapt to your ideal VS Code work views.
+- Streamline collaboration via Github, GitLab, Jira integrations and more to consolidate your views within VS Code.

+GitLens Community allows you to test out GitLens Pro for free.
+You can also purchase GitLens Pro through a GitKraken account [paid plan](https://www.gitkraken.com/gitlens/pricing), which is required for privately-hosted repos.

-Features marked with a `Preview` require a GitKraken account, with access level based on your [plan].
+Features marked with a `Preview` simply require you to sign up for a GitKraken account, with access level based on your [plan].
 See the [FAQ](#is-gitlens-free-to-use 'Jump to FAQ') for more details.

+> Have questions or concerns?
+Let us know on our [GitHub Feedback Page](github.com).
+Getting value out of GitLens and having a positive experience?
+Feel free to [leave a review](google.com).

 [Features](#discover-powerful-features 'Jump to Discover Powerful Features')
 | [Labs](#gitkraken-labs 'Jump to GitKraken Labs')